open-telemetry/opentelemetry.io/content/en/docs/demo/services/shipping.md

 Libraries/Components.
 Other sub-dependencies are included in `Cargo.toml`.

-Depending on your framework and runtime, you may consider consulting [rust docs](/docs/instrumentation/rust/) to supplement.
+Depending on your framework and runtime, you may consider consulting [Rust docs](/docs/instrumentation/rust/) to supplement.
 You'll find examples of async and sync spans in quote requests and tracking IDs respectively.

-The `build.rs` supports development outside docker, given a rust installation.
+The `build.rs` supports development outside docker, given a Rust installation.
 Otherwise, consider building with `docker compose` to edit / assess changes as needed.